usnistgov/OOF2/README.txt

     `OOF2`, set `CMAKE_INSTALL_PREFIX` to `~/Anaconda3/envs/OOF2`.
 -   Similarly, change `OOF2_PYTHON_VERSION` to the version of python3
     that you have installed, and `OOF2_SWIG_VERSION` to the version of swig4.
 Use the same values you used when installing OOFCanvas.
+Use `<return>` to cycle through the allowed values.
 -   If you are going to build OOF2 extension modules, set `OOF2_DEV_INSTALL` to `ON`.
 This will install the C++ headers and other useful files.
 -   Type `c` to update the configuration.
 -   Type `g` to generate the build scripts and exit.
--   If `g` wassn't an option at the bottom of the screen in the previous step and ccmake didn't exit, the previous `c` probably added new variables.
-Check their values and type `c` again until the `g` appears, then type `g`.
+-   If `g` wasn't an option at the bottom of the screen in the previous step and ccmake didn't exit, the previous `c` probably added new variables.
+Check their values and type `c` again until the `g` appears, and then type `g`.

 ### 6. Build and install